vaimo/composer-patches/README.md

 List of generalized changes for each release.

+### 3.13.2

+* Maintenance: updated lock to latest due to composer validate error

 ### 3.13.1

 * Fix: roll-back with 'undo' to reset package when used with specific targets.